 There are four different channels that will be televising the matchups for the first weekend. those are TNT, TBS, TRUtv, and CBS.
 Subsequent games will be played on CBS and TBS.
 Also, if you want to watch the NIT tournament, those games will be shown on ESPNU.

-Here’s a look at the Sweet 16 match ups:
+Here’s a look at the Final Four match ups:

 Enjoy all the excitement during the 2018 NCAA March Madness Championship.
 Please share this post with your friends so they can enjoy all the action from anywhere in the world with a VPN.
 Follow us @VPNFan for the latest deals and guides.